||The Micah Program

 averages about two to three hours a week.
 Many students, however,

-> Where do Micah freshmen do their service?
-We work at over a dozen sites in urban communities near the
+> Where do Micah first-year students do their service?
+We work at more than sixteen sites in urban communities near the

 university.
-You can learn more about our service sites by clicking on the Service button below.
+You can learn more about our service sites by clicking on the Service button.

 > What kind of service do they perform?
 In